Premier Family Law Attorneys

 1. Obtaining a court-ordered DNA test.
 The alleged father will take the DNA test to determine whether they are the child's father, after which they may be added to the child's birth certificate (and the other parent may request child support if they act as the child's sole custodial parent).

-2. Obtaining an acknowledgment of paternity (AOP).
+2. Voluntary Acknowledgment of Paternity (AOP).
 Non-married biological parents can use an AOP to voluntarily establish paternity.
 The parties engaged in a paternity action must work with AOP-certified entities (as recognized by the OAG) to use an AOP to resolve a paternity action.

 The OAG can also help fathers who believe they are involved in a case of mistaken paternity terminate their parental rights, removing them from paternal child support obligations they may have.